OBF/obf-docs/Travel_fellowships.md

 The review panel will assess how the event that you have selected and the nature of your participation promote open science practices in bioinformatics and/or biological research community.

-It's important to keep in mind that the event is scheduled to occur anytime in a one-year window starting one month after the application deadline.
+It's important to keep in mind that the event should be scheduled to occur anytime in a one-year window starting one month after the application deadline.

 **Event of your choice**